Rdimo/Simple-Discord-Music-Bot/README.md

 ### Support Me

 Fork it and give it a star :D
-Joind discord here to Discord.gg/zATCBVGRef
+Join my discord server here Discord.gg/zATCBVGRef